adamt94/line-up-coding-exercise/README.md

 I've not used any ui libraries just using tailwind to make some simple components and generated a theme using googles material theme.

+I've also not used any state management libraries but would use them if was implementing basket logic